leonar15/startup-checklist/README.md

   - [CA form DE459](http://www.edd.ca.gov/pdf_pub_ctr/de459.pdf)
 - [ ] Within 90 days of CA registration, file Statement of Information (SI-350) - **$25**
   - [CA form SI-350](https://businessfilings.sos.ca.gov/)

+**NOTE:** This section only applies to companies that are doing business in California - similar requirements will apply for other states.

 #### Set up payroll tax payments with IRS and CA